nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-07-03-multi_member_llc_registration.md

 ---
 layout: post
-title: How To Form Your Own Multi Member LLC in 2023
+title: How To Form Your Own Multi Member LLC in 2025
 date: 2023-07-03
-update_date: 2024-07-16
+update_date: 2024-12-17
 author: jack_nicholaisen
-summary: "Unlock your business potential with Business Initiative's data-driven insights, tailored pricing plans, and top-notch consulting services.
-Read it now!"
+summary: "Learn how to form a Multi-Member LLC step-by-step, from filing requirements to ongoing compliance.
+Essential guide for new business owners."
 permalink: /llc/multi-member-llc/registration/
 redirect_from: /multi-member-llc/registration/
 tags: how to create a multi member llc, how to start a multi member llc, how to form a multi member llc, multi member llc registration, multi-member llc registration